mcallistertad/embedded-client/README.md

  * Returns      `SKY_SUCCESS` or `SKY_ERROR` and sets sky_errno with error code
  */
  ```
 Called once to set up any resources needed by the library (e.g. cache space).
 Returns `SKY_SUCCESS` on success, `SKY_ERROR` on error and sets sky_errno.
 If state_buf is not NULL and points to a valid state buffer, it is restored and populates the cache.
-If sky_state is not NULL and points to a invalid state buffer it is considered an error (`SKY_ERROR_BAD_STATE`).
-If sku is a non-zero length string, libel will attempt to use TBR authentication otherwise a simple key based authentication is used. cc is the Mobile Country Code of the country in which the device was registered to operate.
+If sky_state is not NULL and points to a invalid state buffer it is considered an error (`SKY_ERROR_BAD_SESSION_CTX`).
+If sku is a non-zero length string, LibEL will attempt to use TBR authentication otherwise a simple key based authentication is used. cc is the Mobile Country Code of the country in which the device was registered to operate.
 If logf() is not NULL, the log messages will be generated if they were turned on during compilation (`SKY_DEBUG`).
 If rand_bytes is not NULL, this function pointer is used to generate random sequences of bytes, otherwise the library calls rand().
-If min_level can be set to block less severe log messages, e.g. if min_level is set to `SKY_LOG_LEVEL_ERROR`, only log messages with level `SKY_LOG_LEVEL_CRITICAL` and `SKY_LOG_LEVEL_ERROR` will be generated.
-If gettime is not NULL, this function pointer is used to request the current time (Unix time aka POSIX time aka UNIX **Epoch** time) , otherwise the library calls time().
-When debounce is false, the generated request always reports the workspace beacons to the server.
+If min_level can be set to block less severe log messages, e.g. if min_level is set to `SKY_LOG_LEVEL_ERROR`, only log messages with level `SKY_LOG_LEVEL_CRITICAL` and `SKY_LOG_LEVEL_ERROR` will be generated. gettime is required.
+This function pointer is used to request the current time (Unix time aka POSIX time aka UNIX **Epoch** time).
+If the system may use LibEL before time has been synchronized, gettime must return 0 to indicate time is not known.
+When debounce is false, the generated request always reports the beacons from the request context to the server.
 When true, and a previously cached location is a match, the cached beacons are reported to the server.
+While a device is stationary, and using the cached location, any server requests will resolve to a stable location.

 `sky_open()` may report the following error conditions in sky_errno: